ai-cfia/dev-rel-docs/adr/002-database-structure.md

 This approach has benefits like easier teamwork, no repeated data, and more flexibility in managing different products.
 However, there are a lot of files to change, and it can make the developing process harder.

 ## Research and Analysis of Each Candidate
-In our investigation, we looked very closely at how "louis-db" and "nachet-db" are set up right now, and we also checked out the idea to change things.
-We found that having separate databases like drawers made it hard to change and work together.
-But if we put everything in one big "wardrobe," it would be much better.
-This change would make it easier to take care of, prevent mistakes, and help us with all the different products we have.
-So, we think switching to the big "wardrobe" is the best way to go for our database.
+During our research, we took a close look at how "louis-db" and "nachet-db" are set up right now and thought about changing things.
+We found that having separate databases created problems when it came to making changes and working together.
+Bringing these databases together into one place has a lot of benefits.
+It makes managing the database easier, lowers the chances of errors, and better supports the products we handle.
+Switching to a single, unified database structure is the best choice for our database.

 - **Does/Doesn't Meet Criteria and Why:**
-The way we have separate databases right now isn't good because it causes repetition, is not flexible, and makes it hard for us to work together.
-But the changes we want to make are better because they make things work together, are easier to manage, and make the computer code better.
+Our current separate databases aren't good because they lead to repeating information, lack flexibility, and make teamwork difficult.
+But the changes we want to make are better because they make things work together, are easier to handle, and improve the computer code.

 ## How Did You Evaluate the Candidates?
 We evaluated the candidates based on the criteria of efficiency, flexibility, maintainability, and collaborative potential.
 The proposed changes best align with these criteria.